 Now, before you rail at self-sabotage, here’s a bit of perspective:

-It used to be a solution.
+Diverting your attention used to be a solution.

-Generally, such patterns protect against disappointment, fear of being judged or even fear of being seen – and getting hurt.
+As body guards, such patterns protect against disappointment, fear of being judged or even fear of being seen – and getting hurt.
 It’s possible that these emotions were a part of your life when you were little, and you created this pattern to keep you safely away from them.
 Sadly, there are environments that foster such patterns, in families, schools and among “friends”.

 Even though I have this pattern that keeps me from writing, I'm a good writer, and I now choose to take a much closer look at this.